mwbowers/mwbowers.github.io/examples/sunfarm/enhance-modernize-font-appearance.md

 ---
 ## Source

-You can get the [GitHub Encore Source Files](https://github.com/asnaqsys-examples/sunfarm-encore) here.

-You can get the [GitHub C# Source Files](https://github.com/asnaqsys-examples/sunfarm-csharp) here.
+You can get the [GitHub Encore Source Files](https://github.com/asnaqsys-examples/sunfarm-encore) or the [GitHub C# Source Files](https://github.com/asnaqsys-examples/sunfarm-csharp) here.

 ## Overview
 Legacy 5250 screens used a single system [Monospaced Font](https://en.wikipedia.org/wiki/Monospaced_font).
 The programming model for the developer was a grid-positioning system used to lay out labels with predictable end positioning.